 - Recurring purchases that fall just under review/authorization thresholds to avoid the scrutiny required for larger purchases

-Shell Companies: A fake entity created by the fraudster is used to bill the organization for fake services.
+Shell Companies: A fake entity created by the fraudster is used to bill the organization for fake purchase order services.
 Fraudsters in this scheme rely heavily on phony POs to perpetrate the fraud.
 Watch for:

 - Unfamiliar vendors or variations on an approved vendor’s name

 - Vendors that only have a post box address